The-Known-Galaxy/archives/sith/planets/ord_vaxal/ord_vaxal.md

 Oubliette, a shadowport in the northern reaches of Old Soren, allowed smuggler trade with the Hutt space and for imports of working domestic animals, such as the Jungle Bantha, Eopies, Rontos and Nerfs.

 # History

 During the Clone Wars, the Jailbreak of 20 BBY took place on Ord Vaxal.
-It was instigated by a gang’s revolt at a prison, igniting similar mutinies in other jails.
+It was instigated by a gangâ€™s revolt at a prison, igniting similar mutinies in other jails.
 Within a fortnight, masses of convicts made it to the spaceports.
 Still, their escape from the planet was halted by Republic forces, who destroyed their means to travel in an orbital bombardment.
 Some trapped prisoners quickly established their territory, and battles ensued between these groups to maintain their power.